MagnumOpuses/jobtechdev.se/content/devguide/datasets/_index.md

 ---
-title: Dev guide
+title: "Data sets"
 date: 2018-01-28T21:58:09+01:00
+#anchor: "devguide"

-weight: 1
+weight: 15
 # Table of content (toc) is enabled by default.
 Set this parameter to true to disable it.
 # Note: Toc is always disabled for chapter pages
 disableToc: "false"